Repurposed Coffee Can To Deep-Soak Plants & Conserve Water

 The intense sun can dry up any moisture in the soil pretty quickly when the temperatures hit the 100 degree mark, which is common here.

-These are a few of my favorite ways to conserve moisture in the garden: (links will take you to more information in each category)
+These are a few of my favorite ways to conserve moisture in the garden: (links for each topic will take you to more information)

 Water in the cool of the morning.
 This gives the ground a chance to soak up the water and deliver it to the plant’s roots with less evaporation.